aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

 ﻿---
-title: Learn Features of Conversion to PDF/A and PDF/UA – Aspose.Words for .NET
+title: Learn Features of Conversion to PDF/A and PDF/UA in C#
 articleTitle: Learn Features of Conversion to PDF/A and PDF/UA
 linktitle: Learn Features of Conversion to PDF/A and PDF/UA
 description: "Aspose.Words for .NET allows users to convert to PDF/A-1, PDF/A-2, and PDF/UA.
 There are a few problems when converting to PDF/A documents, and Aspose.Words for .NET solves them."